charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 (f) Pattern plot, evaluating sensitivity for 12 watersheds and 14 parameters, using the Sobol sensitivy index over a 38-year period, by @van2008.
 See also @Pianosi2016, Appendix A.](../images/SA_overall.png){#fig:SA}

-[^5353back]: Spiderplots or spidercharts is a blurry term to that has been used to refer both to 2-axis spiderplots (as in figure \ref{fig:spiderplot}), but also to multi-axis spiderplots (as in figure \ref{fig:radar}).
+[^5353back]: Spiderplots or spidercharts is a blurry term to that has been used to refer both to 2-axis spiderplots (as in figure \ref{fig:spiderplot}), but also to multi-axis spiderplots which are also refered to as radar chart (as in figure \ref{fig:coastal_sm}a).

 This section focused on visualization, but there are many ways to conduct a sensitivity analysis, using landscape comparison metrics described in section \ref{sec:comp_stat_cat_many},  or through the Wilcoxon signed rank test assessing significance of mean differences (see@Sun14).
 Furthermore, sensitivity analysis packages exist in multiple programming languages (e.g SAlib for python, sensitivity for R).